redding/much-boolean/README.md

                           #      "no", "No", "NO", "n", "N"
                           #    ]

 # convert human-friendly representative values to actual booleans

-# nil and empty-string values - theses are ignored
+# nil and empty-string values are ignored
 MuchBoolean.convert(nil) # => nil
 MuchBoolean.convert('')  # => nil